Vesely promoted after four-year loyalty to Houston Softball program

 Screwball, inside hitting focus of this week's camps

-Kristin Vesely enters her fourth year as an assistant coach to start the 2013-14 season.
-Vesely coaches the Houston hitters, outfielders and also serves the program as the recruiting coordinator.
+She recently wrapped up her fourth year as an assistant coach at the start of the 2013-14 season.
+Vesely will continue coaching the Houston hitters, outfielders and also serves the program as the recruiting coordinator.

 "Coming from the program that she came from, playing in the College World Series, being a semifinalist for the USA Player of the Year and an All-American, I just think that's a history and an experience that is needed for this group," head coach Kyla Holas said.